3mdeb/96boards-docs-wiki/Dragonboard-410c-Installation-Guide-for-Linux-and-Android.md

 Note the directory that the install file was extracted to, as this will be required in the next step.
 There are multiple tools to unzip and extract these archives.
-In this workflow, “Archive Manager,” available by default in Ubuntu Desktop, was used.
+In this workflow, “Archive Manager,” available by default in Ubuntu/Debian Desktop, was used.

 **Step 4: Write the SD image onto an SD card**